Ek17ta/UserInformation/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.3.

+## Installation Steps
+First Download the code and then run npm install to install the node modules and then the code is ready to build and run

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.